- Fractional Co-Ownership

 We pride ourselves on the knowledge we have about each and every property.
 We personally visit each property, test out the mattress, use the kitchen, listen for noise, explore the neighborhood, check out the local restaurants and grocery stores so that we can give you an accurate idea of what to expect.
 We turn down many properties that don’t meet our standards.
 We recommend that when you shop for a vacation rental in Italy ask the person you are dealing with if they have personally seen the property you are interested in.
 Many rental companies are advertising listing services with information provided by owners who may overlook problems.

 We prefer to represent non-smoking and no-pets properties for the comfort of our guests but we can't guarantee that our properties are allergen free.
 There is a wide array of factors out of our control that can be allergen or asthma triggers: laundry soap, fragrances, cooking smells, nearby pets, mildew in ancient buildings, or a neighbor who smokes for which we cannot be responsible.
-Some properties have down feather bedding, pillows and upholstery stuffing, we cannot guarantee the ability to provide synthetic substitutes.
-If you need special pillows, duvets or linens washed in fragrance-free laundry soap, please request a price quote in advance of your stay so that we can see what is possible, and if necessary, purchase for your special circumstance, the cost for which will be added to invoice.
+If you would like pillows, duvets, linens or cleaning products, other than what is provided, or linens washed in fragrance-free laundry soap, please request a price quote at least 3 weeks in advance of your stay so that we can see what is possible, and if necessary, purchase for your special circumstance, the cost for which you will be invoiced plus a service fee.
+Some properties have feather bedding and upholstery stuffing, we cannot guarantee the ability to provide substitutes.
 In a few cases, we do represent properties that will allow a small pet, subject to an extra security deposit.
 Please ask about the policy if it’s not stated on the property description.
 In the case of smoking, it’s still popular in Italy!
-So even if the apartment or villa itself is designated non-smoking it’s possible that you’ll find yourself at a cafe, in a building lobby or on the street with smokers near you.
+So even if the property itself is designated non-smoking it’s possible that you’ll find yourself at a cafe, in a building lobby or on the street with smokers near you.

 The exact property address is provided in the Arrival Instructions, after final payment has been made.
 The interactive Google map and satellite views on the website will give you a good idea of the location and distances.
 If you would like a better idea, we can provide information about the nearest cross street.
 At the request of the property owners the address is not provided until your reservation is fully confirmed for safety and security reasons.